2017 Newcastle 500

 The 2017 Coates Hire Newcastle 500 was a motor racing event for the Supercars Championship, held on the weekend of 24 to 26 November 2017.
 The event was held on the Newcastle Street Circuit in Newcastle East, New South Wales and consisted of two races, 250 kilometres in length.
 It was the fourteenth and final event in the 2017 Supercars Championship and hosted Races 25 and 26 of the season.

 The event was the first running of the Newcastle 500, following the discontinuation of the Sydney 500 at the conclusion of the 2016 season.

 Background

 Five drivers came into the final event of the series with a mathematical chance of securing the title, the highest number since 2005.

-Jamie Whincup leads the championship on 2850 points, 30 points ahead of Scott McLaughlin.
-McLaughlin's team-mate Fabian Coulthard sits third, 176 points behind Whincup.
-Chaz Mostert and Shane van Gisbergen are the other two drivers with a chance, however they are 264 and 276 points behind respectively.
+The event offered a maximum of 300 points, 150 per race win.
+Jamie Whincup led the championship on 2850 points, 30 points ahead of Scott McLaughlin.
+McLaughlin's team-mate Fabian Coulthard sat third, 176 points behind Whincup.
+Chaz Mostert and Shane van Gisbergen were the other two drivers in the title fight, but both were over 250 points behind Whincup.

 Taz Douglas replaced Jack Perkins at Lucas Dumbrell Motorsport.